Statistical inference for rough volatility: Minimax Theory: Acknowledgments

 \section{Acknowledgments}

-Mathieu Rosenbaum and Gr\'egoire Szymansky gratefully acknowledge the financial support of the \'Ecole Polytechnique chairs {\it Deep Finance and Statistics} and {\it Machine Learning and Systematic Methods}.
+Mathieu Rosenbaum and Gr\'egoire Szymanski gratefully acknowledge the financial support of the \'Ecole Polytechnique chairs {\it Deep Finance and Statistics} and {\it Machine Learning and Systematic Methods}.
 Yanghui Liu is supported by the PSC-CUNY Award 64353-00 52.
+The authors would further like to thank the Associate Editor and two referees for their careful reading of the paper and for their constructive comments, which led to significant improvements of the paper.